 Name of issuer.

-should include the completion of sections A – F (which is the “issuer deadline“) to facilitate STP, a reference to the SMPG work also for future developments.
+The completion of table 3, sections A – F (which is the “issuer deadline“) of SRD IR 2018/1212 to facilitate STP, a reference to the SMPG work also for future developments.

 All Parties should adhere to the Standards set by the Golden Operational Standards Task Force.